Wambaforestin/FlutterLearningJourney/README.md

 ### Key Widgets

-In the "Key Widgets" chapter, we explore essential Flutter widgets that form the building blocks of Flutter applications.
+Flutter provides a wide range of pre-built widgets for various UI elements, such as buttons, text, images.In the `Key Widgets` chapter, we explore essential Flutter widgets that form the building blocks of Flutter applications.
 These widgets are crucial for creating interactive and dynamic user interfaces.

+### UI Components

+In Flutter, `UI components` are building blocks that are used to create the user interface of a mobile or web application.
+These components, also known as widgets, are arranged in a tree structure to define the layout and appearance of the application.
+Flutter provides a rich set of customizable and reusable UI components, allowing developers to create visually appealing and interactive interfaces.

 ## FlutterLearningJourney